patersonc/lava-docker/documentation/setup_cip_lava_lab.md

 udevadm info -a -n /dev/ttyUSB1 |grep devpath | head -n1
 ```

 NOTE: Make sure you have at least one "board" included.
-(It is easiest to keep qemu).
+(It is easiest to keep
+qemu).

 6) Run the automated setup script:
 ```
-./lavalab-gen.sh
-cd output/<name_of_lab>
-./deploy.sh
+./start.sh slave
 ```

 7) Check the web GUI to see if the lab has successfully connected to the LAVA